Obsessed Under Pressure: Unlocking Athletes from OCD.

 Mindfulness Training

 Mindfulness builds on this foundation, teaching athletes to observe thoughts without judgment.
 Instead of fighting or following obsessive thoughts, they learn to let them pass, like clouds drifting in the sky.
 Over time, this practice reduces the grip of compulsions, creating space between thought and reaction.
+A 2022 Psychology of Sport and Exercise study showed it slashes OCD symptoms by 18%, sharpening decisions and calming jitters.
 Mindfulness practices offer a dynamic toolkit for managing OCD symptoms by fostering awareness, acceptance, and intentionality.
 For athletes, mindfulness training encompasses:

 • Breathwork Techniques: Breath control practices like diaphragmatic breathing, alternate nostril breathing, and box breathing help regulate the nervous system.
 These techniques are particularly effective in reducing acute anxiety and calming obsessive thought patterns before or during competition.